-Irungu Kangata – Biography, Profile, MP Kiharu Constituency, Muranga County, Education, Children, Son, Daughter, Age, Political Career, Wealth, Business, Video, Photo
+Irungu Kangata – Biography, Profile, Muranga County Senator, Former MP Kiharu Constituency, Education, Children, Son, Daughter, Age, Political Career, Wealth, Business, Video, Photo

 Irungu Kangata profile

 Irungu Kangata was born in 1980 in Muranga town.
-He is The MP for Kiharu Constituency having been elected to the National Assembly in 2013 on a TNA Party ticket.
+He is The Muranga County Senator having been elected to the Kenya Senate on 8th August, 2017 on a Jubilee Party ticket.

 Irungu Kangata Education

 He attended Muranga Township Primary School now called Vidhu Ramji Primary School between 1986 and 1993 .
 He went to Thika High School between 1994 and 1997.
 He joined The University of Nairobi Parklands Campus in 1999 and was elected vice Chair of Kenya Law Student Society while still a freshman and later elected as vice chairman of SONU the same year.

 He was suspended from campus for championing against discrimination of regular JAB students who could not do certain courses that were reserved for parallel module 2 students.

 In 2002 while still in suspension, he was elected as a Councillor for Central Ward in Muranga town.
 He was a University student and also a Councillor.